espritoxyz/tsa/docs/modes/custom-checkers/custom-checkers.md

 #### TL-B scheme
 A file with a TL-B scheme for the `recv_internal` method of the first analyzed contract could be optionally provided.
-Motivation for this is described in the [design document](../../design/tlb).
 **NOTE**: TL-B scheme is supported only when using Docker, not JAR.

 ## Examples

-Some examples of the checkers can be found in the [tsa-safety-properties-examples](https://github.com/espritoxyz/tsa/blob/74502fe3ba28c0b405dc8fe0904d466fe353a61c/tsa-safety-properties-examples) module with a detailed description:
+Some examples of the checkers can be found with a detailed description:
 - [Checking the get-method](get-method-checker)
 - [Checking a state of a single contract after accepting a message](single-contract-state-checker)
 - [Checking a state of multiple contracts after inter-contract communication](inter-contract-communication-checker)